cloudsigma/cloudsigma-docs/acls.rst

 =========================       ===========================================================

-ACLs are granted on tags, and apply for all the tagged resources.
+ACLs are granted on tags and apply to all the tagged resources.
 One ACL can be attached to multiple tags, and will apply to the set of all resources tagged by these tags.
 It is also possible to have multiple ACLs on a tag, in which case the permissions on the tagged resources are the combination of all ACLs rules.

 Each ACL can have one or more grantee users.
-Each ACL object has a list of rules, which specify what permission are given by the ACL.
+Each ACL object has a list of rules, that specify what permissions are given by the ACL.

 Permissions are not transferable to third parties, i.e. if you grant permission to someone, they can't grant it to a